djanerch/LibraryAPI/README.md

 # Jupiter Library🚀:cyclone:
 ## The project represent online Library.

-## Endpoints
-* `LibraryApi includes all books which you can filter`

-* `If you registered in library you're default role is Reader that means you can take books`

 ## 🗹Prerequisites

 Before you begin, ensure you have met the following requirements: